Doctor Aunty: Deepak Budki

 my friend in his flat."

 affection.
-After facing the nightmare of partition, Kamla Devi, Amarnath and
+After facing the nightmare of partition, Kamla Devi, Amarnath, and their younger sister, Sharda Devi, decided to remain unmarried and live

 together in Delhi.
 Sarita was a darling of them all.
 As a child, they would